lingtalfi/kamille-installer-tool/README.md

 Where are the modules imported?
 By default, in your application's class-modules directory.

-To change the "class-modules" repository relative location to something else, you can use the setrelativemodulepath command.
+To change the "class-modules" repository to something else, you can use the setrelativemodulepath command.